Affiliate Investigators

 Associate AI

-Dr. Francis is a pediatric gastroenterologist, and her research investigates how nutritional therapies for gastrointestinal diseases (such as a gluten-free diet in celiac disease or exclusive enteral nutrition in Crohn’s disease) affect the intestinal extracellular matrix.
+Dr. Francis is a pediatric gastroenterologist, and her research investigates how nutritional therapies for gastrointestinal diseases (such as exclusive enteral nutritional therapy for Crohn’s disease) affect the intestinal extracellular matrix.
 She also studies the impact of diabetes and obesity on intestinal barrier function.

 Amanda Fretts, PhD